NFL notebook: McCarthy reportedly interviews with Panthers

 —Baltimore coach John Harbaugh announced that quarterback Lamar Jackson and other key starters, including injured running back Mark Ingram, will sit out the Ravens’ regular-season finale Sunday at home against the Pittsburgh Steelers.

-Harbaugh said Ingram has a mild to moderate calf strain but hopes he’ll be ready for the playoffs.
+Harbaugh said Ingram has a mild-to-moderate calf strain but hopes he’ll be ready for the playoffs.
 Also sitting out are guard Marshal Yanda, safety Earl Thomas and defensive tackle Brandon Williams.

 —Houston Texans wide receiver Will Fuller V will miss the regular-season finale against the Tennessee Titans on Sunday after sustaining a groin injury against the Tampa Bay Buccaneers on Saturday, the Houston Chronicle reported, citing league sources.